Excel Match Multiple Criteria (Table of Contents)

 Step 2: Initiate an OR condition within the IF statement as shown below:

-This condition will first check if Marks 1 and Marks 2 are greater than or equals to 20 and 23 respectively (first AND condition) OR if not, it will check whether the Marks 1 and Marks 2 are greater than or equals to 15 and 18 (second AND condition).
-If at least one of these two conditions is satisfied, the student will be considered as Pass; otherwise, the student will be considered a Fail.
+This condition will first check if Marks 1 and 2 are greater than or equal to 20 and 23, respectively (first AND condition) OR if not.
+It will check whether Marks 1 and 2 are greater than or equal to 15 and 18 (second AND condition).
+The student will be considered a Pass if at least one of these conditions meets the criteria; otherwise, the student will be considered a Fail.

-Step 4: Add the [value_if_true] as “Pass” under the formula in cell D2 to specify if at least one of the condition gets satisfied, a student is a pass.
+Step 4: Add the [value_if_true] as “Pass” under the formula in cell D2 to specify that if at least one condition gets satisfied, a student is a pass.

 Step 5: Add “Fail” as a value for [value_if_false] under the IF statement to complete the formula and close the brackets to complete it.
 Press Enter key to see the output in cell D2 whether the student named “Martha” has passed the exam or not.

-Step 6: Drag the formula across cells D2:D11 so that we will have a result value, either Pass or Fail, for all the students named in column A. You can select D2:D11 and then press Ctrl + D as a keyboard shortcut to be able to copy the formula across rows.
+Step 6: Drag the formula across cells D2:D11 to have a result value, either Pass or Fail, for all the students named in column A. Select D2:D11 and press Ctrl + D as a keyboard shortcut to copy the formula across rows.

-This is how we can match multiple criteria’s under Excel with the help of IF statement, AND & OR logical operators.
+This is how we can match multiple criteria under Excel with the help of IF statement, AND & OR logical operators.
 This article ends here.
-Let’s wrap things up with some points to be remembered.
+Let’s conclude with some key points to remember.

 Things to Remember

-- Logical operators such as AND, OR in combination with conditional statement IF are used to match multiple criteria under Excel.
+- You can use logical operators such as AND, OR, and conditional statement IF to match multiple criteria under Excel.

-- Microsoft Excel tests all the conditions under AND even if the previous condition is checked and appeared as FALSE.
-This is a bit unusual as in other programming languages if the previously checked condition is returned as FALSE under logical AND, the system stops checking other subsequent conditions.
+- Microsoft Excel tests all the conditions under AND even if the previous condition appears FALSE.
+This is a bit unusual as in other programming languages.
+If the previously checked condition is FALSE under logical AND, the system stops checking other subsequent conditions.

-- Logical AND returns TRUE if all the conditions inputted are satisfied.
+- If all the conditions satisfy in logical AND, it will return TRUE.
 Otherwise, it returns as FALSE.

-- Logical OR returns TRUE if at least one of the conditions is satisfied.
-If no other condition is satisfied, it returns as FALSE.
+- The logical OR operator returns TRUE if at least one of the conditions meets the criteria or else FALSE.

 Recommended Article

 This has been a guide to Excel Match Multiple Criteria.
-Here we discuss how to Match Multiple Criteria along with practical examples and a downloadable excel template.
+Here we discuss how to Match Multiple Criteria, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –